-The minimum hours of participation are 30 hours / week average.
+The minimum hours of participation are 128 hours/month or 30 hours/week.

 There are 2 special considerations for a 1-parent family which do not apply to households with 2 parents even when only 1 is included in the AG.